Doing Meta-Analysis with R A Hands-On Guide

-This book serves as an accessible introduction into how meta-analyses can be conducted in R. Essential steps for meta-analysis are covered, including pooling of outcome measures, forest plots, heterogeneity diagnostics, subgroup analyses, meta-regression, methods to control for publication bias, risk of bias assessments and plotting tools.
-Advanced, but highly relevant topics such as network meta-analysis, multi-/three-level meta-analyses, Bayesian meta-analysis approaches, SEM meta-analysis are also covered.
-A companion R package, dmetar, is introduced in the beginning of the guide.
+Doing Meta-Analysis with R: A Hands-On Guide serves as an accessible introduction on how meta-analyses can be conducted in R. Essential steps for meta-analysis are covered, including calculation and pooling of outcome measures, forest plots, heterogeneity diagnostics, subgroup analyses, meta-regression, methods to control for publication bias, risk of bias assessments and plotting tools.
+Advanced but highly relevant topics such as network meta-analysis, multi-three-level meta-analyses, Bayesian meta-analysis approaches and SEM meta-analysis are also covered.
+A companion R package, dmetar, is introduced at the beginning of the guide.
 It contains data sets and several helper functions for the meta and metafor package used in the guide.

 The programming and statistical background covered in the book are kept at a non-expert level, making the book widely accessible.

-• Contains two introductory chapters on how to set up an R environment and do basic imports/manipulation of meta-analysis data, including exercises.
+• Contains two introductory chapters on how to set up an R environment and do basic imports/manipulations of meta-analysis data, including exercises

 1. Introduction.
 2.Discovering R. 3.
 Effect Sizes.
 4. Pooling Effect Sizes.
 5. Between-Study Heterogeneity.
 6. Forest Plots.
 7. Subgroup Analyses.
 8. Meta-Regression.
 9. Publication Bias.
 10. “Multilevel” Meta-Analysis.
 11. Structural Equation Modeling Meta-Analysis.
 12. Network Meta-Analysis.
 13. Bayesian Meta-Analysis.
 14. Power Analysis.
 15. Risk of Bias Plots.
 16. Reporting & Reproducibility.
 17. Effect Size Calculation & Conversion.